The new BRO plan feature is live.

 Hello, guys.
 First of all, we are happy to welcome you to our blog and from all the team I want to thank you for your attention to Pulsoid service.
 Today we are happy to introduce a new feature from the requests list: export to CSV.
 Now you can download your heart rate data from any stream and built your own statistics or save for later research.
 Unlike the analytics(that works for 100% only for Twitch and YouTube channels right now) feature, this one is working on all accounts and doesn’t matter if you have your channel link set up or not.

-This article includes the simple instruction about how to use Export to CSV tool and the link to the Google sheet with basic analytics, that you can copy and use for your file.
+This article includes the simple instruction about how to use the Export to CSV tool and the link to the Google sheet with basic analytics, that you can copy and use for your file.

 The new feature is available in your space as a separate tab ‘Export’.
 If you do not have an account sign up here

-When you open the tab you will see ‘Bro plan is needed for this feature’ and button to activate free trial or purchase plan.
+When you open the tab you will see ‘Bro plan is needed for this feature and button to activate a free trial or purchase plan.
 If you have the BRO plan activated you will see the date picker, where you choose the date and time from where you want to start exporting after that you can choose up to 24 hours to export.
 After clicking on the button, the file with all heart rate data from the range picked will be downloaded.

-The CSV file can be opened using Excel, Pages, Google Sheets or another supported app.
+The CSV file can be opened using Excel, Pages, Google Sheets, or another supported app.
 The file will contain your heart rate and Unix Time Stamp.
 To make it easier to start your work with the exported data we prepared the Google Sheets example you can copy and use with your data.

 How to use that Google Sheet: